crazybolillo/KiwiLexer/README.md

 # KiwiLexer
 Because reinventing the wheel is always fun...
-This is a simple lexer that returns a stream of tokens based on an alphabet.
-The alphabets need to be written down on a simple text file.
-The tokenizer currently supports this syntax:
+This is a Lexer focused on simplicty.
+It has three goals (hopefully it  will have two one day...):
+* Simple, small and readable source code.
+Everyone should be able to just open a source file and be able to understand it without having to browse the whole repository looking for missing pieces.
+* Memory efficient.
+The less memory used the better.
+I will try to make this program use as little memory as possible.
+All code is tested with valgrind to check for memory leaks too.
+* Incorportate a parser.
+In my ideal world you would be able to parse C code with this.
+At the very least this program will include a simple parser that can be used for command line applications.

+## Basics
+The Lexer supports this syntax:
 ```
 ~ANIMALS,dog,cow,lion,tiger~`
 ```